Snowflake-Labs/terraform-provider-snowflake/README.md

 You can use [Explicit Provider Source Locations](https://www.terraform.io/upgrade-guides/0-13.html#explicit-provider-source-locations).

-The following maybe work well.
+The following should be used for provider locking:

 ```terraform
 terraform {